dogxii/Dogxi-Theme-Zed/README.md

 Zed theme for personal use

-Search `Dogxi Theme` in Zed Extension and enjoy it
+Search `Dogxi Theme` in Zed Extension

 ![demo1](screenshots/demo1.jpg)